GPS Trackers: Everything you Need to Know

 Know When They Wander

 A radius of anywhere between 100m to 3 kilometers can be set on the GPS Tracker.
-If the wearer than wanders beyond that point - it will send an automatic text alert to up to three different carers mobile phones to let them know - along with the current location.
+If the wearer than wanders beyond that point - it will send an automatic text alert to you and up to two other carers, letting you know the current location.

-This is excellent if you're worried a loved one might become lost, or wander from a care home.
+This is excellent if you're worried a loved one might wander out, or away from a care home.
 This function is called geo-fencing, and up to three different areas can be set to alert if the GPS Tracker goes in, or out of the zones.

-If the button on the front of the dementia tracker is pressed, it will send a text alert to up to three carers, and all an outgoing phone call.
+If the button on the front of the GPS Tracker is pressed, it will send text alerts, and an outgoing phone call.

 There is also a built-in motion sensor which can detect a fall - and again send a text alert and phone call (false alarms can quickly be cancelled).
 You can read more about GPS Trackers as fall detectors here.